 All that they do is crawl their competitors for keywords and throw their head terms into a few tools like SEMrush and Ahrefs.
 After a little spreadsheet work – voilà!
 Keyword research is done.
 After all, a junior account manager has to leave time for watching YouTube videos, right?

-This lazy process leaves a ton of opportunity for the enterprise SEO professional.
-The more you can target scalable longtail keywords, the more organic search traffic your website will get.
+This lazy process leaves a ton of opportunity for the enterprising SEO professional.
+The more you can target scalable longtail keywords, the more organic traffic your website will get.

 Government Regulations and Legal Requirements

-Since finance is a heavily regulated industry, website claims have to be made very carefully.
+Since the FinTech industry is heavily regulated, website claims have to be made very carefully.
 This is an important consideration for SEO because you’ll see a lot of keywords like “how to get rich” or “how to protect my inheritance from my ex-spouse”.

 If your content is too dry, it won’t get clicked on or linked to, and your SEO campaign won’t go anywhere.
 (This is the “safe” option that most Fortune 500 companies opt for.)